NjushClinty/se-assignment-5-NjushClinty/README.md

    - This page shows where the vs will be installed in your pc, click next
    - Click next in this menu if you don't want to select another folder
    - In this menu, ensure add to path is ticked and tick any other boxes based on your preference, click next
-   - Now click install, the Vs will install in a few minutes
+   - Now click install, the Vs will install in a few minutes or seconds
    - Now click finish and the Vs will start(if you leave the box shown unticked)

 2. First-time Setup: